al2f's website / Just another blog in the 'Verse

 MuseScore

+Use often.
 Open source sheet music editing program.
 Opinions are mixed about the 4.0 release.
 I prefer 3.6.

 Video playing